3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/Sovol_SV08_Setup/SV08_EXTRA_INSTRUCTIONS.md

 <br>

-# SUPPORT 3DPrintDemon!
+# :gift: SUPPORT 3DPrintDemon! :gift:

 You can stay a supporter on the 3DPrintDemon Patreon sending donations of your choosing for as long as you like.
 Maybe it’s for just a month or two for single private users that would like to show your gratitude, or maybe you could consider ongoing support if you’re a business owner & make regular use of my work to aid your business.

 Active supporters have a special channel on the Demon Discord server & are provided with a higher level of support over non supporting members.
 Just make your discord user name known & you’ll be granted “supporter” privileges.

-[JOIN THE 3DPRINTDEMON PATREON](https://patreon.com/3dprintdemon) as an active donating member & show your support for my work!
+:red_circle: [JOIN THE 3DPRINTDEMON PATREON](https://patreon.com/3dprintdemon) as an active donating member & show your support for my work!

 <br>
 <br>